-Some populations – such as woman who are or may become pregnant, individuals with nutritional deficiencies, or those that adhere to a vegan diet may benefit from taking a supplement to help them meet nutrient needs.
+Some populations – such as women who are or may become pregnant, individuals with nutritional deficiencies, women over 50, or those that adhere to a vegan diet may benefit from taking a supplement to help them meet nutrient needs.

 GHU: “It seems like fish oil has been in the spotlight recently.
 What are the benefits and should I be taking it?
 What if I eat fish 1-2 times a week?”